su1nta/FaceReco/GistOfTheProject.md

   - encode the face: 128-dimension face encoding
   - get euclidean distance of the detected face and known faces
   - compare by distance and return list with distances and name if face is matched

+  - `some addition to the project:`
+    - the unrecognized faces will be e-mailed to a specific e-mail id once

 ---